 For more information, contact Emily Miller at email@example.com

 The new release of the Supervising Crime Scene Investigators web-based class is now available.
 This web-based class is POST certified 5 hours and is a great training resource for supervisors or potential supervisors who would like to learn more about crime scene investigation.
-The course fee is $50.00.
-You can complete this course at your own pace and come and go from the course as you wish.
-There are five modules to complete, and an assessment at the end or the course.
+The course fee is $50.00, and you can complete this course at your own pace.
+There are five modules to complete along with an assessment at the end or the course.